Justin Sukow

-Justin Sukow (born September 19, 1998) is an American soccer player who currently plays for Richmond Kickers in the USL League One.
+Justin Sukow (born September 19, 1998) is an American soccer player who last played for Richmond Kickers in the USL League One.

 Career

 Youth

 Sukow played with local USSDA side Lonestar SC, where he was a team captain.

 College & Amateur

 Sukow attended the University of South Carolina in 2017 to play college soccer, where he went on to make 34 appearances, scoring 8 goals and tallying 3 assists over two seasons with the Gamecocks.
 During his time at South Carolina, Sukow was also named to the 2018 SEC Fall Academic Honor Roll, the 2017 C-USA Commissioner's Honor Roll, and the 2017 SEC First-Year Academic Honor Roll.
 Sukow transferred to Loyola University Chicago in 2019, where he scored 9 goals and got 5 assists in 20 appearances.
 The season saw Sukow earn United Soccer Coaches Third Team All-West Region honors, as well as First Team All-Missouri Valley Conference.
 Loyola's 2020 season was cancelled due to the COVID-19 pandemic.

 In 2018 and 2019, Sukow also played in the USL League Two with SC United Bantams and Chicago FC United respectively.